hdrrocha/MyScore/README.md

 # My Score

-If you want to take a look on screen of the App, it's here :
+If you want to take a look on the screen of the App, it's here :

  ![Screenshot_1](https://user-images.githubusercontent.com/18127700/130658475-7de98732-f1f9-461a-9814-c58ffb0f322f.png)